2.3 Sharing information with family members about other adults and the risk they may pose

 The need to keep a child safe will usually override considerations about the right of the adult who is the subject of the information to have their information treated as confidential.
 It is also important that professionals do not make assumptions about what someone with caring responsibility already knows.

-Being proactive in ensuring that they know what they need to know in order to keep the child safe is essential.
+Being proactive in ensuring that they know what they need to know to keep the child safe is essential.

 Sharing information with family members about other adults and the risk they may pose